topkecleon/telegram-bot-bash/README.md

 - no database, not event driven, not object oriented ...

 ### Can I have the single bashbot.sh file back?
-At the beginning bashbot was simply the file ```bashbot.sh``` you can copy everywhere and run the bot.
+At the beginning bashbot was simply the file`bashbot.sh` you can copy everywhere and run the bot.
 Now we have 'commands.sh', 'mycommands.sh', 'modules/*.sh' and much more.

-Hey no Problem, if you are finished with your cool bot run ```dev/make-standalone.sh``` to create a stripped down Version of your bot containing only
+Hey no Problem, if you are finished with your cool bot run`dev/make-standalone.sh` to create a stripped down Version of your bot containing only
 'bashbot.sh' and 'commands.sh'!
 For more information see [Create a stripped down Version of your Bot](doc/7_develop.md)

 ### Can I send messages from CLI and scripts?
-Of course, you can send messages from CLI and scripts, simply install bashbot as [described here](#Your-really-first-bashbot-in-a-nutshell), send the message '/start' to set yourself as botadmin and stop the bot with ```./bashbot.sh stop```.
+Of course, you can send messages from command line and scripts, simply install bashbot as [described here](#Your-really-first-bashbot-in-a-nutshell), send the message '/start' to set yourself as botadmin and then stop the bot with `./bashbot.sh stop`.

-Bashbot provides some ready to use scripts ro send messages from command line in `bin/` dir, e.g. `send_message.sh`.
+Bashbot provides some ready to use scripts for sending messages from command line in `bin/` dir, e.g. `send_message.sh`.

 ```bash
 bin/send_message.sh BOTADMIN "This is my first message send from CLI"